MLB Rookie of the Year Odds 2026: AL & NL Favorites, Predictions

 Chicago Cubs pitcher Cade Horton netted nine first-place votes to finish second.

-Baldwin, a third-round pick in 2022, made his MLB debut on Opening Day.
+Baldwin, a third-round pick in 2022, made his MLB debut on opening day after starting with a +5000 value in this market last offseason.
 Baldwin finished with a bWAR of 3.3 in 124 games, hitting .274 with 80 RBIs and 19 home runs.

 He benefited from the race being less competitive, becoming the 10th player in franchise history to claim this honor.
 The Braves are tied with the New York Yankees for second among franchises with the most Rookie of the Year winners.
 The Dodgers lead the way with 18 such players.